You can send email using traditional user/password authentication from Office 365 account by EWS/Ms Graph API Protocol.

 -> client secrets

-and add a new client secret
+and add a new client secret.

-After client secret is created, store the client secret value to somewhere.
+After client secret is created, store the client secret value

 Important